Software Quality Assurance: Defining Standards

 The key to brand loyalty is product quality.
 This is especially true for the software industry.
 People buy tools to make their lives easier.
 If there’s a program or app that allows them to click their problems away then they’ll surely get their hands on it.

 On the contrary, if your software happens to bring them more trouble than the actual problem, then that’s going to lead to disastrous publicity damage.
 Software is supposed to be a tool that helps people do their tasks better and faster.
-Which is why you cannot afford to risk the functional quality of what you are selling.
+This is why you cannot afford to risk the functional quality of what you are selling.
 This is where software quality assurance comes into play.

 What is Software Quality Assurance?